-Article 21.
-Miscellaneous Provisions Under Chapter 2
+Miscellaneous Provisions under Chapter 2

-1. In fulfilling its obligations under this Chapter, each Party shall take such reasonable measures as may beavailable to it to ensure the observance of the provisions of this Chapter by local governments within its territory.
+1. In fulfilling its obligations under this Chapter, each Party shall take such reasonable measures as may be available to it to ensure the observance of the provisions of this Chapter by local governments within its territory.

-2. If a Party has entered into an international agreement on trade in goods with a non-Party, or enters into such an agreement after this Agreement comes into force, it shall favourably consider according to goods originating in or destined for the territory of the other Party, treatment no less favourable than the treatment which it accords to like goods originating in or destined for the territory of the territory of the territory of that non-Party pursuant to such an agreement.
+2. If a Party has entered into an international agreement on trade in goods with a non-Party, or enters into such an agreement after this Agreement comes into force, it shall favourably consider according to goods originating in or destined for the territory of the other Party, treatment no less favourable than the treatment which it accords to like goods originating in or destined for the territory of that non-Party pursuant to such an agreement.